José Esteban Muñoz: Disidentification

+Thinking alongside Muñoz, Roderick Ferguson and other Queer of Color Critique scholars took up the methods offered in Disidentifications: Queers of Color and the Performance of Politics to posit more complex modes of relation between majoritarian and minoritarian culture.
+Disidentification encapsulates an array of ideas surrounding the strategic performance of minoritarian identity that may not always appear to be in simple opposition to majoritarian culture.
+Described by Muñoz, “Disidentification is meant to be descriptive of the survival strategies the minority subject practices in order to negotiate a phobic majoritarian public sphere that continuously elides or punishes the existence of subjects who do not conform to the phantasm of normative citizenship.”
+Disidentifications uses a performance studies approach to analyzing queer of color social formation that resists state power.
+In the context of a performance, the performer employs the dominant narrative’s construction of minoritized identity in order to reconstruct and transform dominant logics tied to the subjugated identity, in order to produce the self as liberated from the confines of marginalization.
+Muñoz’s disidentification theory set the groundwork for subsequent queer of color critique, especially in the realm of performance studies.

 His theory of disidentification is foundational to understandings of queer of color performance art and has proved indispensable across a wide variety of disciplines.
 Muñoz's argument is in conversation with Stefan Brecht's theory of "queer theater."
-Brecht argues that queer theater inevitably turns into humor and passive repetition, ultimately, falling apart.
+Brecht argues that queer theater inevitably turns into humor and passive repetition, ultimately falling apart.
 Muñoz is wary of Brecht's theory, as it doesn't seem to consider the work of artists of color and also ignores the use of humor as a didactic and political project.
 Muñoz argues that the work of queer artists of color is political and will remain political as long as the logic of dominant ideology exists.